Kelibia: Culture

+The old church of Kélibia is part of the city’s cultural complex.
+A building housing a cultural center and a movie theater was constructed in its garden.

+Archaeological excavations have also uncovered an ancient synagogue, evidence of an early Jewish presence in the region, identified in particular by its mosaic flooring.

 Since 1964, Kélibia has hosted the Kelibia International Amateur Film Festival, the oldest of its kind in the country.

 Kelibia today

 The main landmark of Kelibia is the recently restored Kelibia Fort overlooking the harbor.
 Kelibia is a fishing port and is home to Tunisia's National Fishing School.
 The town has a population of 52,000 (2014 census).

 The 'Muscat de Kélibia', a fruity regional white wine is widely recognized as one of the best of the country.